laczkol/RADOrgMiner/README.md

 ````
 conda activate radorgminer-env
 ````
-R v3.6 and Rscript included in the provided .yaml file might not be compatible with the latest GNU/Linux distributions.
-If you experience difficulties when plotting read depth with as the pipeline suggests, please check if R works correctly and is added to the $PATH.
-A similar issue sometimes can be observed with samtools.
+`R` v3.6 and `Rscript` included in the provided `.yaml` file might not be compatible with the latest GNU/Linux distributions.
+If you experience difficulties when plotting read depth with as the pipeline suggests, please check if R works correctly and is added to the `$PATH`.
+A similar issue sometimes can be observed with `samtools`.
 Please, make sure that typing samtools to your terminal does not throw any errors.
-In the provided .yaml file samtools 1.15.1 is included and is recommended to run the pipeline, but any version of this software above v1.10 should work correctly.
+In the provided `.yaml` file `samtools 1.15.1` is included and is recommended to run the pipeline, but any version of this software above v1.10 should work correctly.

 ## Details and example